jobn123/rxjs-fundamentals/README.md

+> Think of RxJS as Loadash for events

 # [RxJS Fundamentals](https://frontendmasters.com/courses/rx-js/)

 This respository contains the exercises and sample applications used in [Steve's](https://twitter.com/stevekinney) RxJS Fundamentals course for [Frontend Masters](https://frontendmasters.com).